StoddardOXC/openxcom-android/README.md

 In order to build OXCE for Android, you'll need:

- - A current Android SDK, and
+ - Android SDK 28
- - A current Android NDK (tested with r14b).
+ - Android NDK 19

-Additionally, you'll need Java development kit and Java runtime environment version 1.7 or higher (Oracle Java SE 7 or OpenJDK 7), which is required for building Android applications.
+Additionally, you'll need Java development kit and Java runtime environment version 1.7 or higher (Oracle Java SE 8 or OpenJDK 8), which is required for building Android applications.

 ## Getting the Code